-- Complete a fair, thorough and impartial investigation of the complaint as soon as possible (within 60 days unless extended due to extenuating circumstances) - Be sure to provide updates to the complainant/victim of the status of the investigation on at least a weekly basis or, with more frequency when needed. - Determine the complainant/victim's willingness to participate in the adjudication of a case. - Initiate the resolution process as determined by the Student Code of Conduct or Human Resources Policy - Notify both the complainant/victim and the accused simultaneously of the resolution decision. - Notify both the complainant/victim and the accused simultaneously of the right to appeal the decision.
+- Take immediate steps to ensure the protection of the complainant/victim - Immediately inform the complainant/victim of their options for addressing the issue - Determine the complainant's willingness to participate in the adjudication of a case. - Receive a formal complaint from Complainant - Complete a fair, thorough and impartial investigation of the - Initiate the resolution process as determined by the Student Code of Conduct or Human Resources Policy - Notify both the complainant and the respondent simultaneously of the resolution decision. - Notify both the complainant and the respondent simultaneously of the right to appeal the decision.